Parents and students, log in to RenWeb to see the school directory and a student’s homework assignments, grades, attendance, and report cards.

-If a student in 6th–12th grade does not have a personal email address, can they still have their own access to RenWeb?
+Can students in 6th–12th grade have their own access to RenWeb?

 Absolutely.
-Every 6th–12thgrade student must have a separate RenWeb account.
-Students who do not have a personal email address, should use their TGS email address.
+Every 6th–12th grade student must have a separate RenWeb account.
+Students should use their TGS email address to login to RenWeb.

 The school has my name and email address, but my email address does not seem to be working, what do I do?

 Email your name, phone number, and email address directly to Jill Kong at email@example.com with a message that your email address for login does not seem to work.
 She will verify your email address and get back with you.